slipszenko/grxmlGen/README.md

 * "Hello what are you doing"
 * "What is the meaning of life"
 * "What do you want to do today"
+* "How do you dance"
+* "How do you fight"
+* "How do you sleep at night"
+* "How are you"